 A common cause of damage to any mechanical device is the G level it experiences.
 G level is determined by the drop height and rebound.
 The diagram to the right displays how Sorbothane handles the effect of impulse shock compared to other popular materials.

 Why Sorbothane Is The Best Shock Absorbing Material

-Sorbothane® absorbs up to 94.7% of impact shock and that’s a fact.
-Sorbothane® is a highly-damped, visco-elastic, polymeric solid.
-Sorbothane® “flows” like a liquid under load and is a thermoset, polyether based polyurethane that combines high energy absorption with near faultless memory.
-Sorbothane® is considered a “super soft” polyurethane that can simultaneously absorb shock and vibration energy which makes it preferable to one dimensional materials like rubber and other polyurethanes.
+Sorbothane absorbs up to 94.7% of impact shock.
+Sorbothane is a highly-damped, viscoelastic, polymeric solid.
+Sorbothane “flows” like a liquid under load and is a thermoset, polyether based polyurethane that combines high energy absorption with near faultless memory.
+Sorbothane is considered a “super soft” polyurethane that can simultaneously absorb shock and vibration energy which makes it preferable to one dimensional materials like rubber and other polyurethanes.

-Let Sorbothane be your shock absorbing material of choice.
-We’ve provided solutions since 1982 and we can ensure rapid prototyping and timely production of low, medium or high volume needs.
+Sorbothane has been providing shock absorption solutions since 1982 and works to ensure rapid prototyping and timely production of low, medium or high volume needs.
 We’ve helped to transport the Liberty Bell, provided solutions for the Space Shuttle and even devised a series of colossal “ball-in-box dampers” designed to dissipate wind energy in the new Air Force memorial.
-We’d love to help you.

 Want to learn more about how Sorbothane's shock absorption solutions can improve your product?
 Request a quote for your idea or product today.